bonestructure/ux/introduction.md

 Welcome to {{ book.host }}'s User Experience Playbook.

-The aim of this book is to provide a practical and comprehensive guide for UX design.
+The aim of this book is to provide a practical guide for UX design.
 It's not entirely for beginners; it's always handy to have some deeper understanding of one of the related fields.
 This can be design, programming or product management.
-Since UX is highly connected to these fields, it's useful to have a general understanding of how these things work.
+Since UX is connected to these fields, it's useful to have a general understanding of how these things work.

-It's the UX designers role is to build the connections between the users, buseness and tech.
+It's the UX designers role is to build the connections between the users, business and tech.
 * You need to satisfy your users.
 * You need to onboard the developers with the design and make sure it's technically feasable.
 * You need to make sure the business goals are met.